 New York City in the winter time is the perfect destination for your next couple’s getaway!
 This city holds so much charm, romantic restaurants, and unique experiences.

-In this guide, I will explain the best time to go to New York City, where to stay, winter packing essentials, and a detailed 5 day itinerary.
+In this guide, I will explain the best time to go to New York City, where to stay, winter packing essentials, and of course… top romantic things to do in NYC!

 There’s a high chance that this post contains affiliate links.
 I may receive a small commission (at no extra cost to you), that goes directly towards little Rosie’s dog treats!